ClojureBridge/drawing/curriculum/create-something.md

 When Clara ran this code, she saw snowflakes were falling down swinging left and right randomly.

-Still there were a couple of problems as well as rooms for refactoring, Clara was satified with her app.
+Even though there were a couple of problems as well as room for more refactoring, Clara was satified with her app.
-Moreover, she started thinking her next more advanced app in Clojure.
+Moreover, she started thinking about her next, more advanced app in Clojure.

 The end.